Skip to content

 Check out @ts-safeql-demos/basic-migrations-raw for a working example.

-// .eslintrc.json
+// eslint.config.js

 {

-"migrationsDir": "./migrations",
+migrationsDir: "./migrations",

-"targets": [
+targets: [

 // Check all of the queries that matches db.sql`...`

-{ "tag": "db.sql" }
+{ tag: "db.sql" },

 // To connect using alternate superuser credentials, see below